EDA in Intersect Mode¶

 single_client_2d_pairs = None, #Optional - only required to generate single node 2D histograms (both columns in same dataset)

-cross_client_2d_pairs = None #Optional - only required to generate 2D histograms (between two datasets)
+cross_client_2d_pairs = eda_pair_data_config #Optional - only required to generate 2D histograms (between two datasets)

 ).start()